QuadSpinner/Gaea-Docs/source/Guide/4-Build/6-FileFormats.md

 For practical purposes, exporting as either OpenEXR or TIFF will give you the best results and maximum compatibility with other applications.
 If you are using a custom pipeline, using R32 or PFM formats may be of more use.
 See the section below for those formats.

 {.TIP}
-> If you are saving output from Gaea to bring back to Gaea either in the same or different file, we recommend using the `.r32` or `.pfm` formats as they will provide maximum fidelity and efficiency.
+> If you are saving output from Gaea to bring back to Gaea either in the same or different file, we recommend using the `.r32` or `.pfm` formats for maximum fidelity and efficiency.

 ### 16-bit

-While displacement/heightfield information requires 32-bit precision for accuracy, color maps, masks, and other secondary data which may have fewer levels of complexity can make use of 16-bit formats such as PNG.
+While displacement/heightfield information requires 32-bit precision for accuracy; color maps, masks, and other secondary data which may have fewer levels of complexity can make use of 16-bit formats, such as PNG.
 This can help save on disk space as larger worlds will require a lot of storage space.
 Storing in 16-bit also helps performance.

 In fact, if your terrain does not contain many smooth details, you can even export your main displacement as 16-bit.

-Game engines such as Unity can only import RAW 16-bit (ushort) format terrains.
+Game engines, such as Unity, can only import RAW 16-bit (ushort) format terrains.

 ### 8-bit

-In some cases, for example - black and white masks, you may not need a high level of precision at all.
-You can use 8-bit PNG output in such situations which can increase performance and save disk space.
+In some cases, for example: black and white masks, you may not need a high level of precision at all.
+You can use 8-bit PNG output which can increase performance and save disk space.

 ## Custom Workflows